cfpb/design-system/docs/pages/tooltips.md

   keep content visible before choosing to use a tooltip.
 Only consider using a tooltip for short, non-critical information in a space-constrained user interface.
 Because a tooltip is hidden until activated, ensure content within a tooltip is not essential for completing a task on the page.
+The tooltip trigger element (usually a help icon) will be hidden for users with JavaScript disabled.
 For more guidance, see the [USWDS tooltip page](https://designsystem.digital.gov/components/tooltip/).
 eyebrow: Components
 behavior: >